MujiburRahman1/NeuroSynth/docs/video_script.md

 01:27–01:30 — Friendly close (outro)
 - On‑screen: "Detect • Connect • Personalize" + logo + CTA: "Try the demo"
-- Voice: "NeuroGen—helping you detect earlier, connect teams, and personalize insights.
+- Voice: "NeuroSynth—helping you detect earlier, connect teams, and personalize insights.
 Ready when you are."

 ---

 ### Optional SRT (captions)
 1
 00:00:00,000 --> 00:00:05,000
 Hey there!
-NeuroGen is your friendly co‑pilot for privacy‑safe synthetic neurology data—ready in seconds.
+NeuroSynth is your friendly co‑pilot for privacy‑safe synthetic neurology data—ready in seconds.

 2
 00:00:06,000 --> 00:00:15,000
 Real patient data is sensitive and hard to access.
-NeuroGen bridges that gap—safe, fast, and helpful.
+NeuroSynth bridges that gap—safe, fast, and helpful.

 3
 00:00:16,000 --> 00:00:28,000